sambuddha7/CS128H-Final-Project/README.md

 ## Possible Challenges

-- continuesly updating the game and player status
+- Continuesly updating the game and player status
 - Developing the graphical interface for chatbox and display the current game state
-- write functionality according to blackjack gaming rules
+- Write functionality according to blackjack gaming rules

 ## Documentations